Definition for portrait - What types of portraits are there?

 Definition of portrait simply explained

-Many people ask themselves the question, what is a portrait anyway?
-Portrait is derived from French and is understood as an image or photograph of a person.
+Many people ask themselves what a portrait actually is?
+Portrait is derived from the French word and is understood as a portrait or photographic image of a person.

-The Art History of Portraits What is Portrait Sketchus Portrait
+The art history of the portrait What is portrait Sketchus Portrait

-When cropping a portrait, the entire body, a half-length portrait, the head or just the face of the person is shown.
-The aim is to focus as much as possible on the face or eyes of the model in order to express the personality.
-An example of a portrait photograph would be a passport photo.
+When cropping a portrait, the whole body, a bust, the head or just the face of the person is shown.
+The aim is to focus as much as possible on the face or the eyes of the model in order to express the personality.
+An example of a portrait shot would be a passport photo.

-It is also the job to “represent” those who are not present or to preserve a memory of someone.
-The portrait received different recognition as it developed.
+It is also a task to "represent" someone who is not present or to preserve a memory of someone.
+The portrait has been recognized in different ways over the course of its development.

 What types of portraits are there?